jrjbertram/robotomy/README.md

 Robot GUI
 ===============

+Have created a simple python-based gui that displays the real-time status of the robot.
+This is useful for monitoring robot state while it is untethered from the host PC.

 Dependencies.
 Was going to use PyQt, but Qt and PyQt are not well integrated with Ubuntu's package managers from what I'm reading.
 So.. not worth the effort.